 GEORGE BEST BELFAST CITY AIRPORT

 The George Best Belfast City Airport is a short trip outside of the city centre, just under 9 km (5.5 miles) to the Europa Bus Station along the A2 Sydenham bypass.
 The Airport Express 600 brings you into the city, this services operates 7 days a week and runs every 30 minutes during peak times with reduced service on Sundays.
-Be sure to check out updated timetables and fares out front of your terminal building.
+Be sure to check out updated timetables and fares out front of your terminal building or view the latest information here.

 Airport taxis tend to charge more, so always discuss your fare before hopping in for your journey.
 Average prices from Belfast International Airport to city centre is approximately £30 and £8-10 from George Best Belfast City Airport.
 From Dublin approximately £130-150.
 Uber also operates in Belfast where you will receive a fare estimate upfront and they do pick up from both airports and hotels.